Antibunching via cooling by heating: Model system

 $\omega_{a}$ ($\omega_{b}$) being the frequency of the two-level system (resonator), and $g$ is the coupling strength between the two-level system (TLS) and resonator (R).
 In this case, $\hat{a}^{(\dagger)}$ is replaced by the respective Pauli operators $\hat{\sigma}_{-(+)}$ in Eq.~(\ref{eq:sys-bath}).
 This longitudinal spin-boson interaction between a qubit and a resonator can be realized in the circuit QED~\cite{PhysRevLett.115.203601, PhysRevB.93.134501} or in the electro-mechanical systems~\cite{LaHaye2009, PhysRevA.93.063861}.
 In the case of circuit QED, subsystem B is a single electromagnetic mode of a microwave resonator, and in the electro-mechanical system, it is a mode of nanomechanical resonator.
 Accordingly, subsystem B can be a photon or phonon mode depending on the choice of the system.\\ (ii) If A and B are both resonators and interact via optomechanical coupling, then

-$\hat{a}$ and $\hat{a}^\dagger$ being annihilation and creation operators of the mode B. Typically, subsystem B is a micromechanical resonator in the optomechanical systems~\cite{RevModPhys.86.1391}, accordingly B represents a phonon mode in this case.
+Typically, subsystem B is a micromechanical resonator in the optomechanical systems~\cite{RevModPhys.86.1391}, accordingly B represents a phonon mode.
 However, the optomechanical-like coupling has been theoretically proposed~\cite{PhysRevA.90.053833} and experimentally realized in the circuit QED~\cite{PhysRevLett.120.227702,Bothner2021}, where both A and B represent the photon modes.
-Optomechanical-like coupling can be realized in various different setups including microtoroids~\cite{Schliesser2008}, levitated particles~\cite{Millen_2020}, and cavity magnomechanical system~\cite{Zhange1501286}.
+Optomechanical-like coupling can be realized in various setups including microtoroids~\cite{Schliesser2008}, levitated particles~\cite{Millen_2020}, and cavity magnomechanical system~\cite{Zhange1501286}.

 We note that our scheme is valid in general for a system in which A and B modes interact dispersively through the Hamiltonian $\hat{H}_{A+B}=g\hat{N}_{0}\hat{X}$, where $\hat{N}_{0}=\zeta\hat{H}_{A}$ with $\zeta$ being a positive constant, and $\hat{X}$ is observable of mode B.